Japanese secateurs: what sets them apart

 - Hard, keen edge for clean pruning and less crush.

-- Ergonomic options (roll-handle, varied sizes) to reduce hand strain.
+- Ergonomic options in sizes and handle shapes to reduce hand strain.